chucklesoclock/iceberg-detect/capstone_report/capstone_report.md

 #### Radar Data

 As noted in the introduction, a radar band's image data is composed of the decibel levels of backscatter, equivalent to the intensity of the reflected radar pulse for some predetermined pixel-to-area conversion.
 See below for heatmapped 2D illustrations:

 ##### Before By-Image Normalization

 ![heatmap of 4 icebergs](./imgs/ice_pre_norm.png)
 ![heatmap of 4 ships](./imgs/ship_pre_norm.png)

+The background is somewhat muted and the area of interest stands out with bright intensity.
+While this is good for human classification, our model will expect normalized data.

 ##### After By-Image Normalization

 ![heatmap of 4 icebergs normed](./imgs/ice_post_norm.png)
 ![heatmap of 4 ships](./imgs/ship_post_norm.png)

-Both above are examples of the `band_1` aka transmit/receive horizontally (HH) radar data.
+All above are examples of the `band_1` aka transmit/receive horizontally (HH) radar data.
 We choose one of the icebergs and display its Q-Q plot, which measures the data's normal distribution tendencies.

 ##### Normalization by Image

 ![q-q of iceberg regular normalization](./imgs/q-q_iceberg_norm.png)

 Note that it is somewhat normally distributed, but the bright spots of the area of interest (i.e. the iceberg or ocean-going vessel) makes it more heavily right-tailed.
 For our first pass, we are going to leave the normalized values where they are and observe performance.

 Also to note is that we will be normalizing over each band, rather than by pixel across the entire dataset.
 This is for the now obvious reason that the backscatter from the icebergs' and ships' areas of interest are not fixed (since icebergs are, in fact, not uniformly made).
 Therefore the model should learn to expect edges in different places in the image.

-Finally, we must add a third channel set to the mean of `band_1` and `band_2`, since Keras expects 1- or 3-channeled images (equivalent to grayscale or RGB images).
+Finally, we must add a third channel set to the mean of `band_1` and `band_2`, since Keras expects 1- or 3-channeled images (equivalent to grayscale or RGB images respectively).
 This is accomplished through the `process_df` function applied early in the Jupyter notebook.

 #### Incidence Angle